ShrimpyArtist/ShrimpyArtist/README.md

 &nbsp;

- <p align="center"> Ꮡ Check out my strawpage for more!
-Send me something if you want :3
+ <p align="center"> Ꮡ Check out my strawpage for more! look at my pronouns page (will probs change) :3

 &nbsp;